jadynskye/HTML-CSS-Projects/README.md

 - Coin Flip Game (JavaScript) → A fun project where the user picks either “Heads” or “Tails” and the computer flips a virtual coin.
 Using Math.random() and a ternary operator, the game randomly decides the result and tells you if you won or lost.
 I learned how to use functions, conditionals, and template literals in JavaScript to make interactive buttons and show results on both the console and screen.

+- **Flip**  →  First project with CSS animations!
+Super simple and fun project with a smooth, vertical flip animation.
+Fully responsive and easy to customize!

 (More will be added as the collection grows!)